Linear Gaussian Quantum State Smoothing: Understanding the optimal unravelings for Alice to estimate Bob's state: LGQ State Estimation

 These equations completely describe the effect, with the final condition $V\rfil(T) = \infty$.
 Once again, there is no sensible final condition for the retrofiltered mean due to the infinite covariance.
 Following the same procedure presented in the classical case, we obtain \erfs{zr}{Lr}, where in the quantum case ${\bf z}\rfil := \Lambda\rfil\ex{\hbx}\rfil$.

-Following the classical equations, one might think that we could obtain a Gaussian smoothed quantum state $W\swv(\bcx) = g(\bcx;\ex{\hbx}\swv,V\swv)$, with mean $\ex{\hbx}\swv$ and covariance $V\swv$ given by
+Following the classical equations, one might think that we could obtain a Gaussian smoothed quantum state $W\swd(\bcx) = g(\bcx;\ex{\hbx}\swd,V\swd)$, with mean $\ex{\hbx}\swd$ and covariance $V\swd$ given by

-While this construction might seem valid, {\blk we will show using an example in Sec.~\ref{sec-Traj} that the SWV covariance does not always satisfy the \SHUR~\erf{SHUR}, as it would if it were a valid quantum state.}
+While this construction might seem valid, {\blk we will show using an example in Sec.~\ref{sec-Traj} that the \red SWD \blk covariance does not always satisfy the \SHUR~\erf{SHUR}, as it would if it were a valid quantum state.} Thus we turn to quantum state smoothing theory instead.